Reliable Sources: Newsroom shooter exploited journalism's open doors

 In my story, I called it the deadliest day "since 9/11" because a freelance news photographer and six broadcast engineers were killed in the terror attacks.
 Press freedom advocates say there hasn't been an incident quite like this in decades -- an angry reader attacking the newsroom and killing so many staffers.

---> Hadas Gold tweeted: "I just realized...the five members of the Capital Gazette will likely be added to the Newseum journalists memorial.
+--> CNN's Hadas Gold tweeted: "I just realized...the five members of the Capital Gazette will likely be added to the Newseum journalists memorial.
 So rarely do these names carry the country 'United States.'
 Now five more will..."

 Quote of the Day